automock/automock.dev/api-reference/api/mockoverride-api.md

   .compile();
 ```

-In this example, the `.using()` method is used to specify the mock implementation for the mocked dependency.
-The `mockImplementation` parameter can be an object representing the mock implementation, providing custom responses for
-specific methods.

-> :bulb: **Note:** When using `.using()` to provide a mock implementation, the subject being mocked (in the `.mock(...)` method)
+When using `.using()` to provide a mock implementation, the subject being mocked will be replaced completely without any
-> will be replaced completely without any stubs.
-This means that methods not explicitly defined in the `mockImplementation` object
+stubs.
+This means that methods not explicitly defined in the `mockImplementation` object will not have any behavior.
+If
-> will not have any behavior.
-If you still want to provide stubs for specific methods while using a custom implementation, you can
+you still want to provide stubs for specific methods while using a custom implementation, you can do so using
-> do so using Jest's `jest.fn()` (or Sinon's `sinon.stub()`).
+Jest's `jest.fn()` (or Sinon's `sinon.stub()`).

 To add a stub for a specific method, you can use the following syntax: